Flight Operations Segment (FOS)

 Orbit determination and control

-Using tracking data and implementing orbit maneuvers, ensuring required orbital conditions are achieved.
+Using tracking data and implementing orbit manoeuvres, ensuring required orbital conditions are achieved.

 Attitude determination and control